-- 33. Defendant Campbell Soup Company ("Defendant" or "Campbell") is incorporated and organized under the laws of New Jersey and maintains a corporate headquarters and principal place of business in Camden, New Jersey. - 34.
-All fundamental decisions regarding Product formulations and ingredients and Product packaging, labeling, advertising, and marketing are controlled by Defendant at Defendant's corporate headquarters in New Jersey. - 35.
-Defendant advertises, markets, distributes, and sells the Products in New Jersey, California, and throughout the United States, using nationally uniform product labels and advertisements. - 36.
-Plaintiff Monic Serrano is a resident and citizen of California and purchased the Products with their misleading and unlawful labels multiple times in Los Angeles, California, for personal and household consumption.
-Serrano saw and considered the Product labels as set forth in the Complaint and relied upon the representations and the accuracy, completeness, and truth of the statements and other information provided therein in her decision to purchase the products. - 37.
-Plaintiff Debra Shaw is a resident and citizen of California and purchased the Products with their misleading and unlawful labels multiple times in Riverside County, California, for personal and household consumption.
-Debra Shaw saw and considered the Product labels as set forth in the Complaint, and relied upon the representations and the accuracy, completeness, and truth of the statements and other information provided therein in her decision to purchase the products.
+- 33. Defendant Campbell Soup Company ("Defendant" or "Campbell") is incorporated in New Jersey and maintains a corporate headquarters in Camden, New Jersey. - 34.
+All fundamental decisions regarding Product formulations and ingredients and Product packaging, labeling, advertising, and marketing are controlled by Defendant at Defendant's corporate headquarters in New Jersey.

+- 35. Defendant advertises, markets, distributes, and sells the Products in New Jersey, California, and throughout the United States. - 36.
+Plaintiff Monic Serrano is a resident and citizen of California, and purchased the Products multiple times in Los Angeles, California, for personal and household consumption. - 37.
+Plaintiff Debra Shaw is a resident and citizen of California, and purchased the Products multiple times in Riverside County, California, for personal and household consumption.